piotrsuchy/piotrsuchy/README.md

 Software Engineer @ Akamai
 BEng of Automatics and Robotics @ AGH UST
-Meng of Computer Science @ Warsaw University of Technology
+Meng of Computer Science @ Warsaw University of Technology (in-progress)
 <!--
 **piotrsuchy/piotrsuchy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.